dougbeasley/dougbeasley.github.io/resume.md

 - Supported backend API development in the "Search & Discover" team with Golang.
 - Supported continuous delivery with automated canary deployments with Spinnaker
-- Supported servive mesh archicture with Istio
+- Supported service mesh archicture with Istio
-- Developed infrastruture autmoation with Terraform/Anthos Config Management
+- Developed infrastruture automation with Terraform and Anthos Config Management
-- Developed Kubernetes automation with custom admissions controller webhooks and operators
+- Developed Kubernetes automation with custom admissions controller webhooks and controllers

 #### Principal Software Engineer at Red Ventures
 ###### Pasadena, CA [November 2016 - July 2019]